aman20030/blockchain/README.md

 How to Use

-Deploy the contract on an Ethereum-compatible blockchain.
+Deploy the contract on an Ethereum-compatible blockchain (Edu Chain).

 Participants call enter() with Ether to join the lottery.